iclr-blogposts/2024/_posts/2024-05-07-robust-foundation-model.md

 ---
 layout: distill
 title: 'Towards Robust Foundation Models: Adversarial Contrastive Learning'
 description: Foundation models pre-trained on large-scale unlabelled datasets using self-supervision can be generalizable to a wide range of downstream tasks.
-Existing work has shown that there exist adversarial attacks that can effectively fool any downstream model obtained by fine-tuning foundation models.
-The existence of such adversarial attacks necessitates the development of robust foundation models which can yield both standard generalization and adversarial robustness in safety-critical downstream tasks.
-Currently, adversarial contrastive learning (ACL) is one of the most effective methods for building robust foundation models.
-ACL incorporates contrastive learning with adversarial data to effectively learn robust representations without requiring costly annotations.
-In this blog, based on two NeurIPS 2023 publications, we will introduce two techniques for enhancing ACL's effectiveness and efficiency, respectively.
-(1) This blog introduces Adversarial Invariant Regularization (AIR) which is the state-of-the-art ACL algorithm.
-A causal theoretical framework is built to interpret ACL and the AIR algorithm is derived from the causal framework to regulate and improve ACL.
-(2) This blog introduces a Robustness-aware Coreset Selection (RCS) method to speed up ACL.
-RCS does not require label information and searches for an informative training subset that helps maintain the adversarial robustness of the representation.
-RCS for the first time applies the ACL on the large-scale ImageNet-1K dataset.
+Existing work has shown that adversarial attacks can effectively fool any downstream models fine-tuned from a pre-trained foundation model.
+The existence of such adversarial attacks necessitates the development of robust foundation models which can yield both standard generalization and adversarial robustness to safety-critical downstream tasks.
+Currently, adversarial contrastive learning (ACL) is one of the most effective methods for outputting a robust foundation model.
+ACL incorporates contrastive learning with adversarial data to effectively output a robust representation without requiring costly annotations.
+In this blog, we introduced two NeurIPS 2023 publications that can enhance ACL's efficacy and efficiency, respectively.
+(1) This blog introduces Adversarial Invariant Regularization (AIR) which is a state-of-the-art ACL algorithm.
+A causal theoretical framework is built to interpret ACL, and then the AIR algorithm is derived from the causal framework to regulate and improve the ACL.
+(2) This blog also introduces a Robustness-aware Coreset Selection (RCS) method to speed up ACL.
+RCS does not require label information and searches for an informative training subset that can maintain the adversarial robustness.
+For the first time, RCS enables the application of ACL on the large-scale ImageNet-1K dataset.
 # Your blog post's abstract.
   # Please add your abstract or summary here and not in the main body of your text.
   # Do not include math/latex or hyperlinks.